This post may contain affiliate links. Please read our disclosure policy.

 7. Lagoon Restaurant, A Jean Georges Restaurant

-Rated as the #1 restaurant in Bora Bora, and so I had to try it.
-Watch sharks swim underneath sea through glass while you dine.
+Rated as the #1 restaurant in Bora Bora, so I had to try it.
+Watch sharks swim underneath the sea through the glass while you dine.
 Best to dine here right before sunset.
-Don't leave here without indulging in the famous Chocolate Molten Cake and Truffled Mashed Potatoes.
+Don’t leave here without indulging in the famous Chocolate Molten Cake and Truffled Mashed Potatoes.
 You need to book a private boat transfer to the St. Regis Bora Bora ~ $60 per person round trip.

 Starters